Matrax/Matrax/README.md

   - I currently study graphics programming (OpenGL, Raytracing program)
   - I love to use different programming language and I like to develop "tools" that make the life of developers easier.

-Example of an image generated with a path-tracer program that i developped during a school-project this year.
+Example of an image generated with a path-tracer program that i developed during a school-project this year.
 ![alt Path-tracer examples](PATH_TRACER_EXAMPLE.jpg)